matheus-mr/tibia-auction-history/README.md

 | offset      | an non negative integer                          | 0             | if offset is greater than the result set size then an empty array is returned |
 | sortBy      | one of: name, level, vocation, world, auctionEnd | auctionEnd    |                                                                               |
 | orderBy     | one of: asc, desc                                | desc          |                                                                               |

+### Limits
+Logical operators, i.e. "and" and "or", must have at most 30 criterias.

+Comparison operators, i.e. all operators besides logical ones, must have at most 50 values.

+Also the maximum amount of recursion depth for the criteria object is 10.

 ## Running the project
 In the `./data` folder I've included the first 1.000.000 auctions scrapped data which will be loaded to